KRHD-CD: History

 K22DP began broadcasting on channel 22 on December 10, 1992.
 The station was owned by Shelley Media of Fort Worth; it was the second low-power TV station in the Bryan–College Station area and broadcast the Video Jukebox Network.
 The outlet was described by 1996 as airing programming from the American Independent Network, with "sporadic" hours of operation.
 Meanwhile, KXXV's hold on the eastern part of the market had at times been tenuous.
 In 1991, TCA Cable, the main cable system in the Brazos Valley, threatened to drop the station from its lineup altogether.
 This would have left Houston's KTRK-TV as the only ABC affiliate on TCA's lineup.
-In response, KXXV threatened to invoke FCC market exclusivity rules that would have forced TCA to black out any ABC programming on KTRK.
-TCA relented, and opted to have KXXV trade places with CBS affiliate KBTX-TV on the lineup.
+In response, KXXV threatened to invoke Federal Communications Commission market exclusivity rules that would have forced TCA to black out any ABC programming on KTRK.
+TCA relented and opted to have KXXV trade places with CBS affiliate KBTX-TV on the lineup.

 Centex Television Limited Partnership, the subsidiary of Drewry Communications that owned KXXV, purchased K22DP from TV Channel 22, Inc. In February 1998, the station became KRHD-LP.
 Initially, it rebroadcast KXXV with local commercials and later localized weather cut-ins during Good Morning America.
 It moved to channel 34 during the course of 1999 as part of a signal upgrade.

 KXXV/KRHD added a secondary affiliation with The WB on January 11, 2002, following the sale of the market's previous WB affiliate, KAKW (channel 62), to Univision.
 KXXV/KRHD aired The WB's prime time lineup after ABC's late night programming, as well as two hours of Kids' WB programming on Sunday mornings.
 In July 2002, KXXV/KRHD ceded the secondary WB affiliation to Fox affiliate KWKT (channel 44) and its Brazos Valley satellite KYLE (channel 28), which would air the network's prime time programming in an earlier time slot but did not pick up Kids' WB.